-Faculty Advisor - Dr. Steve Howard
+Faculty Advisor - Dr. Donald Walker

 The Biology Club is the oldest student organization on the MTSU campus.
 It is open to ALL students.
 You do not need to be a Biology major or minor.
 There are NO dues!
 Activities are dependent on the members and officers.
 Outdoor recreation, bowling, miniature golf, pizza parties and fund raising through recycling have all been a part of the biology club experience.